10 SEO Tips To Upgrade Your Website

 INCREASE YOUR DWELL TIME

-Dwell time is the amount of time people spend on your web page and Brian Dean at backlinko.com wrote a great post which you can read here about it – https://backlinko.com/hub/seo/dwell-time
+Dwell time is the amount of time people spend on your web page and Brian Dean at backlinko.com wrote a great post which you can read on the backlinko.com website.

 It’s unknown whether Google counts dwell time as a ranking factor, but you can be pretty sure that they do.